How to Apply

 Year 7 2026: Information for applicants

-• You must apply on the Common Application Form (CAF) through your local council and name WHGS as one of your preferences.
+• To apply for WHGS Year 7, you must apply on the Common Application Form (CAF) through your local council and name WHGS as one of your preferences.
 Most councils now have an online application portal.

 • The closing date for on-time applications is Friday 31 October 2025.